Leaving a Legacy Through Writing Letters to My Children

 My Friend's Son Was an Inspiration

 His words made me feel so lonely for him.
 She was his support system.
 She was his cheerleader.
 She was maybe the one person in his life that loved him unconditionally.
 And now she is gone.
-I stared to think about my own children.
+I started to think about my children.
 What if something happened to me?
 Maybe I would have time to share things with them that I wanted to say.
 Maybe not though.
 Maybe I will get hit by a car someday.
 Maybe I will have a second heart attack and be gone in a split second.
 And then I will not be around to share their joys and sadness.
 I will not be around to give them advice.
 And so my wheels started turning.

 Writing Letters to My Children

 I decided that I will start writing letters to my children.
-My children are 24 and 21 (twins).
+At the time of this writing, my children are 24 and 21 (twins).
 They live in different states than I do.
 Although I talk to them a few times per week, I only see them once or twice a year.
 They are not at the stage where they will probably enjoy taking the time to sit down and read letters from their mother.
-They will maybe think I am being silly, and how much easier it would be to text or send them an instant message on Facebook.
+They will maybe think I am silly, and how much easier it would be to text or send them an instant message on Facebook.
 But I want them to have these letters in their hands.
 I want it to be something they can go back and read forever.
 Things on the internet could change.
 They may close their Facebook page someday and not have those instant messages anymore.
 They may drop their cell phone in a pool and not be able to get the messages back.
 And when I am gone, they will be gone.

 My grandmother died when I was twenty.
-We were very close and although she had cancer and I knew she wouldn't be around forever, it was still a shock when she died.
-When I was in college she used to write letters to me.
+We were very close, and although she had cancer and I knew she wouldn't be around forever, it was still a shock when she died.
+When I was in college, she used to write letters to me.
 For ten years after she died, whenever I would read those letters, I would cry because I could feel her love for me in those letters, and be overwhelmed not only by how much she loved me, but tears of sadness ran down my cheeks from missing her.
 While I don't wish sadness on my children, I do wish for them the feeling of knowing they were loved unconditionally by their mom.

 And so I bought three 500 page notebooks.
-I am writing letters to them in these notebooks, and making a copy of each letter which I send to them now, present day.
+I am writing letters to them in these notebooks and making a copy of each letter which I send to them now, present day.
 BUT all of the letters are staying intact in these notebooks.
-Some of the letters I write may not be sent to them in present day time.
+Some of the letters I write may not be sent to them in present-day time.
 They may be something I only want them to read after I am gone.
 But these notebooks will be a tangible way for them to keep my memory and love for them alive.

 If something does happen to me, they will have all of these letters to them that they can keep and re-read forever.
-I hope that after I am gone these notebooks will be something they treasure and share with their own children someday.
+I hope that after I am gone these notebooks will be something they treasure and share with their children someday.